ZTK-009/RunSomeAware/README.md

 <h2> Disclaimer</h2>
 We assume everyone should use it legally.
 Author and organisation won't be responsible in case of your crime.

+# Note:
-Note:You cant encrypt file in "Users" Directory if controlled folder access is enabled..So new Method Coming Soon to Bypass this....
+You cant encrypt file in "Users" Directory if controlled folder access is enabled..So new Method Coming Soon to Bypass this....